SOC 2 audits are crucial for tech businesses that store customer data in the cloud and offer services to various

-If you go for one of the world’s top firms like KPMG or Fergusons, your audit cost could up significantly (in several hundred thousand dollars.)
+If you go for one of the world’s top firms like KPMG or Fergusons, your audit cost could go up significantly (as in, by several hundred thousand dollars).

 If you’re looking for a cheaper option, you could go for a smaller firm approved by the AICPA and has the necessary expertise in information security audits.

 You could also hire an AICPA-approved consultant firm or a cybersecurity CPA firm with experience in conducting SOC 2 audits.
 Many of these firms only conduct SOC 2 and other related information security audits and are much cheaper than the bigger audit firms.

 We’ve already discussed SOC 2 audit types and their costs in detail.
 Your overall audit costs rely heavily on the type of audit you’re performing.
 Many organizations go directly for a Type 2 audit since it covers both Type 1 and Type 2 audit requirements for one price rather than two separate ones.

 Managing The Audit Process